ML-KULeuven/express/README.md

 ## Purpose

-The experiments for the oracle can be configured to use different users, normalization strategies, step selection strategies, diversification strategies, and a random seed.
+The experiments for the oracle can be configured to use different users, normalization strategies, step selection strategies, and diversification strategies.

 ---